PILLAR · LLM SYSTEMS

 EXAMPLE — per-token credit assignment in GRPO (or lack thereof)

 Common follow-up: "What about per-token credit assignment in GRPO?"
-Answer: there isn't any — every token in output i gets the same scalar A_i.
-This is GRPO's strength on verifiable-reward tasks (the reward is sequence-level anyway — pass/fail unit tests, math correctness) and its weakness on dense-reward problems where the signal is genuinely token-local.
+Answer: there isn't any — every token in output $i$ gets the same scalar $A_i$.
+This is GRPO's strength on verifiable-reward tasks (the reward is sequence-level — pass/fail unit tests, math correctness) and its weakness on dense-reward problems.

 PPO (RLHF)